larsk21/compiler-minijava/readme.md

 | Java  | >= 8    |
 | Maven | 3       |

+The build script (see below) requires a bash environment.

 # Build

 Execute the build script in the root directory (without any arguments).